-Biodiversity is one of the fundamental properties of nature and source of immense potential for economic use and yet the ecological functions performed by the biological diversity are still less understood.
+Biodiversity is one of the fundamental properties of nature and a source of immense potential for economic use and yet the ecological functions performed by the biological diversity are still less understood.
 Tropical forests are arguably the most biologically diverse places on planet with many endemic and rare species within.
-Unfortunately an estimated 154 million ha of these tropical forest are cleared each year by human activities for mainly cattle ranching and agriculture.
-Deforestation of the tropical forests comes in many forms that include wild fires, clear-cutting, unsustainable logging for timber and degradation due to climate change all caused by humans.
+Unfortunately, an estimated 154 million ha of these tropical forests are cleared each year by human activities for mainly cattle ranching and agriculture.
+Deforestation of tropical forests comes in many forms that include wildfires, clear-cutting, unsustainable logging for timber and degradation due to climate change all caused by humans.

 A total of 60 shrubs and lianas were recorded in ECFR for 2015 and 2021 study period.
 Of these, the most dominant shrub and liana species in descending order were Mimulopsis Solmsii, Triumfetta cordifolia, Phillipia denguelinsis, Dracaena laxissima, Urera hypselodendron, Piper capense, and Rhamnus prinoides.
 The abundance of the shrubs and lianas (expressed per unit hectare) were not significantly differently between 2015 and 2021.
 In terms of species evenness and richness (diversity), the year 2015 recorded higher values than 2021, with the implication that since 2015, ECFR could have lost some shrub and liana species perhaps from the forest understory clearing carried out in 2018.